AkashSingirikonda/Optimus-Solver-WebApp/README.md

 2. Edit [the frontend .env.example](https://github.com/OptiMUS-optimization-modeling/Optimus-Solver-WebApp/blob/main/interface/.env.example) file and add your frontend firebase credentials (You can get one via firebase dashboard > settings > general > add app > web app).
 3. Rename both `.env.example` files to `.env`
 4. Open new terminals (so .env files take effect), create a new virtual environment, and run `pip install -r requirements.txt` to install the requirements.
 5. Start the flask backend using `flask run`.
+(You may have to modify $PATH, $PYTHONPATH, and/or $FLASKAPP to get this to work)
 6. Install and start the react frontend:

    ```